spanner/rbclipper/README.md

 * `Clipper#add_subject_polyline(polyline)`

-  Add an open polygon to the engine.
+  Add an open polygon (ie a polyline) to the engine.
+  NB. polylines can only be present as a subject shape, and will only interact with clip shapes.

 * `Clipper#multiplier`